 Keep saving!
 Having an emergency fund is never a bad idea.
 Think of it this way: If a recession were to happen, you could rest easy knowing you have your emergency fund in place.
 Your emergency fund is the buffer you need between you and life all of the time, not just when there’s talk of a recession.

 And right now is the time to make sure your dollars stretch even further.
 If you’ve been kind of, sort of budgeting all along, buckle down and give every single dollar a job to do by making a zero-based budget.
 Download our free budgeting tool, EveryDollar, to get started.

 If You’re Investing . . .

-Don’t pull your stocks because some dude on the news (who you’ve never heard of before) told you to do it.
+Bottom line: Don’t pull your stocks because some dude on the news told you to do it.
 If you’re feeling stumped when it comes to investing, connect with a trusted SmartVestor Pro who can help you make good investment decisions and talk you through your options.

 Get Your Own Personal Economy in Order

 Remember, a recession means the economy as a whole is in a slump for six months.
 And at this point in the game, that hasn’t happened yet.
 But what is happening is your life.
 The money decisions you make every day impact you more than anything an “economic expert” could predict.